Haptic-Construction-Kit/haptic-tactor-strip/README.md

 Utilize BOM file to order parts (Part Numbers included for digikey) to build your own or fix existing.

+Panelized with arduino copy paste.
+Over 6 inches, sadly, so its going to take an upgraded copy of eagle to edit :(

 See Haptic Tactor and Haptic Controller repository for programming and usage.